SpatialTemporalStats/LRGPSP_Reproducibility_Materials/README.md

 - "Setting1.csv", "Setting2.csv", "Setting3.csv", and "Setting4.csv": outputs from the simulated studies
 - "Set1Sum.csv", "Set2Sum.csv", "Set3Sum.csv", and "Set4Sum.csv": summarized results for plotting Figure 3

+#### S3_VersusN
+This sub-repository includes R scripts and outputs for reproducing Figures 4, 5, and S1, which are used to verify Theorems 1 and 2.
+Figures 4 and S1(a) demonstrate how the $\log$(MSPE)s of the predictive process predictions change as the sample size $n$ grows.
+Figures 5 and S1(b) compare the derived smoothness parameters $\gamma$ with the theoretical values.

+- "Simu3.R": R script for reproducing Figures 4, 5, and S1
+- "Setting1.csv" and "SettingS.csv": outputs from the simulated studies
+- "Set1_GS.csv", "Set1_MSPE.csv", "SetS_GS.csv", and "SetS_MSPE.csv": summarized results for plotting Figures 4, 5, and S1

 ## Reproducibility Workflow
 Please begin by downloading the entire repository as the file "LRGPSP_Reproducibility_Materials.zip" and extracting it as a folder named "LRGPSP_Reproducibility_Materials".
 Next, set your working directory to this folder.
 Then, load necessary R packages and functions.
 Finally, follow the "Wrapper.R" file to reproduce each figure and table sequentially.
 The computation time reported below was recorded using (R 3.6.3) running on machine equipped with Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz and 125 GB RAM.